waffleSheep/heisenberg/docs/applications/electron.md

-The radius of the necleus is approximately ${10}^{-14}m$.
+The radius of the nucleus is approximate ${10}^{-14}m$.
 We shall start by assuming that electrons exist in the nucleus.
 Hence the uncertainty in the position of the electron is given by:

 $$\sigma_x= {10}^{-14}m$$